-- Wrongful Termination: If you feel as though your contract with your employer has been violated you have the right to file a wrongful termination claim.
+- Wrongful Termination: If you feel your contract with your employer has been violated, you have the right to file a wrongful termination claim.
 Wrongful termination claims do not only entail being fired due to discrimination but also involve an employer retaliating against a worker.
-Employees who had acted as a “whistleblower” may face resentment and anger from their employer.
+Employees who had acted as “whistleblowers” may face resentment and anger from their employer.
 A whistleblower is an employee who reveals information about any illegal or prohibited actions that are taking place inside the company.
 You should know that employers are not permitted to retaliate against an employee that takes a stand against discrimination.
-This means that companies cannot retaliate against an employee who opposes discrimination in the workplace or who files a complaint regarding discrimination.
-In other words, you have rights and those rights are protected.
+This means that companies cannot retaliate against an employee who opposes workplace discrimination or files a discrimination complaint.
+In other words, you have rights, and those rights are protected.
 There are laws to assure workers that they are free from mistreatment and losing their job.
-Workers who feel and have substantial evidence that their employment was terminated under illegal or unfair reasons should contact a Huntington Beach legal expert.
+Workers who feel and have substantial evidence that their employment was terminated for illegal or unfair reasons should contact a Huntington Beach legal expert.

-- Severance agreements: When an employer terminates a worker’s employment they may offer the ex-employee a severance package.
+- Severance agreements: When an employer terminates a worker’s employment, they may offer the ex-employee a severance package.
 A severance package is usually given to workers who have been released from employment.
-Packages are also offered to employees who are retiring.
-Severance packages are usually comprised of finances that will support an ex-employee until they are hired by a new employer.
+Packages are also provided to employees who are retiring.
+Severance packages are typically comprised of finances that will support an ex-employee until hired by a new employer.
 Finances that are included in severance packages include medical insurance, dental insurance, paid time off, and sick leave.
-Experts say that it is important to have an attorney review the agreement and offer a severance package.
-If you immediately accept an offer of a severance package, you may be giving up rights or compensation.
+Experts say that it is essential to have an attorney review the agreement and offer a severance package.
+If you immediately accept an offer of a severance package, you may give up rights or compensation.